-The cost of equity-settled transactions is determined by the fair value at the date when the grant is made.
-That cost is recognised in employee benefits expense, together with a corresponding increase in equity (Reserves), over the period in which the service and, where applicable, the performance conditions are fulfilled (the vesting period).
 The cumulative expense recognised for equity-settled transactions at each reporting date until the vesting date reflects the extent to which the vesting period has expired and the Group's best estimate of the number of equity instruments that will ultimately vest.
 The expense or credit in the consolidated statement of income represents the movement in cumulative expense recognised during the year.